FgForrest/evitaDB/documentation/user/en/query/requirements/hierarchy.md

     </dd>
 </dl>

+The `stopAt` <LanguageSpecific to="evitaql,java,csharp,rest">container constraint</LanguageSpecific><LanguageSpecific to="graphql">argument</LanguageSpecific>
-The `stopAt` container constraint is a service wrapping constraint container that only makes sense
+is a service wrapping constraint container that only makes sense
 <LanguageSpecific to="evitaql,java,csharp,rest">in combination with one of the allowed nested constraints</LanguageSpecific><LanguageSpecific to="graphql">as an argument of one of the data structures</LanguageSpecific>.
 See the usage examples for specific <LanguageSpecific to="evitaql,java,csharp,rest">nested constraints</LanguageSpecific>
 <LanguageSpecific to="graphql">data structures</LanguageSpecific>.